 Pornography.
 There are few words that I hate more and yet it is so ingrained in our culture that we can’t escape it.
-As Christians we tend to believe that it is a problem of secular American culture, but sadly it is also widespread within the Church.
+As Christians, we tend to believe that it is a problem of secular American culture, but sadly it is also widespread within the Church.
 It is just not that pornography can destroy marriages, but it has a profound effect on men, women, and children.
 It is unequivocally destructive and the pornography victims are many.
-As Christians we need to acknowledge that those victims are sitting in our pews and even preaching from the pulpit.
+As Christians, we need to acknowledge that those victims are sitting in our pews and even preaching from the pulpit.

 How Common is Porn Addiction in the Church?

-As I have begun to delve into this topic, talk about it, research it, I have found that there are generally three types of Christians.
+As I have begun to delve into this topic, talk about it, and research it, I have found that there are generally three types of Christians.
 There is the “Our family doesn’t struggle with pornography” Christian; the “It has touched me personally and I struggle to find a place to talk about it” Christian; and the “I am addicted to pornography, but the shame is too much to bear so I will keep it a secret” Christian.

 The “Pornography Does Not Affect Me” Delusion

 There are a few very blessed individuals whom pornography has not touched.
-However, statistically it is more likely that the first group of Christians I mentioned are oblivious to the struggles of a family member.
+However, statistically, it is more likely that the first group of Christians I mentioned are oblivious to the struggles of a family member.
 It could be a wife who thinks that there is no way that her husband would ever look at pornography, or parents who think their kids would never engage in that kind of behavior.
 There are two main reasons for this overconfidence.
 1) Churches in general are not talking about it so people really just don’t understand how rampant it is.
 2) For those that are addicted, it is so shameful they have become masters of secrecy leading their loved ones to believe there is nothing wrong.

-I remember having a conversation with a friend who completed the “Conquer Series” and “Seven Pillars of Freedom” program produced by Pure Desire Ministries, a ministry designed to help men and women break free from their struggles with pornography.
+I remember having a conversation with a friend who completed the “Conquer Series” and “Seven Pillars of Freedom” programs produced by Pure Desire Ministries, a ministry designed to help men and women break free from their struggles with pornography.
 He was surprised to recognize faces from his own church in the program.
 Some were men who he had considered to be pillars of his church, men whom he never would have thought struggled with pornography.
 And yet there they were.

 The Surprising Pornography Statistics in the Church